Change Data Capture (CDC)

 BindConfiguration(string) | Bind source options from IConfiguration section | -- |

-When you call DatabaseName(), the builder automatically registers an IDatabaseOptions singleton with sensible defaults for connection identifiers.
+When you call DatabaseName(), the builder automatically registers an IDatabaseOptions factory with sensible defaults for connection identifiers.
+The factory derives CaptureInstances at runtime from all registered sources — TrackTable(), BindTrackedTables(), and .CaptureInstances() — so config-driven tables are included automatically.
 You only need to set DatabaseConnectionIdentifier() or StateConnectionIdentifier() if you want custom values.
 Manual IDatabaseOptions registration takes precedence.

 Connection Factory